Shoflo gave the LA Rams a fresh start with game scripts

 With Shoflo, Chris could customize his cue sheets exactly how he wanted to best organize his data.
 He first used global highlights and large fonts to emphasize important elements like kick-off or half time.
-Shoflo’s time calculations helped him efficiently designate the correct amount of time to each cue.
+Shoflo’s cue software time calculations helped him efficiently designate the correct amount of time to each cue.
 Chris included four other department columns in addition to his private notes column: announcements, audio, video board and LEDs.
 For the announcements column, he used a smaller font to fit the scripts without crowding his view.
 He used larger fonts for his audio and video board columns.

 Unique Views for Every User

 Shoflo is designed to be adaptable to a variety of different situations.
 In the main control room, Chris first ported the overall Shoflo cue sheet with all columns visible directly into the main video feed.
 He then routed it into a large monitor so that the data would be visible to his entire crew.
 In addition to the general feed, he also had separate monitors in front of his director, announcer and graphics and audio stations.
 Shoflo’s custom views makes it possible for any user with their own screen to create a unique view that is most applicable to them.
 For instance, an A1 might add private notes regarding their audio equipment that would not apply to graphics or video teams.
 A LED operator could use personal highlights to group together common elements like a team’s name or logos.

 “Shoflo made working with the game script simple for my crew.
 They could highlight and take notes on what was important to them and hide anything that wasn’t.
 Cutting out the clutter made it easier for them to focus on running the game.”